Pink-Crab/Perique-Registerables/README.md

 ## Why? ##

-WordPress has a number of Registerable functions based around Post Types, Post Meta and Taxonomies.
-These tend to have large arrays of args that need to be defined.
-This small library allows these to be defined as Classes which can be registered via the Registration process.
+WordPress has a number of Registerable functions for Post Types, Post Meta and Taxonomies.
+These tend to require large arrays of arguments to be defined.
+This library provides Classes which can be registered and used with the Registration process.

 ## Setup ##